draeger-lab/SPECIMEN/docs/source/cmpb/run-pipeline.rst

     - Path to a file containing the full genome sequenece of your organism
     - The DNA weight fraction of your organism (experimentally determined or retrieved using literature research)
     - The enzyme/ion weight fraction of your organism (experimentally determined or retrieved using literature research)

+- For checking reaction direction, a BioCyc smart table.